 Most of the trails are pumice soils.
 Except for the very early season, where the ground is thawing on top and frozen underneath, there is generally no mud and if it rains the trails become firmer.
 Later in the year, on heavily used trails, the pumice can get ground into a fine powdery dust that hangs in the air.
 For group rides this can be an issue.
 Thankfully this same dust seasons beautifully over the winter and becomes firm and fast again in the spring.
 Speaking of group rides it is becoming more and more common to run into very large groups facilitated by various on line social media.
 For the most part, the trails are maintained and, in many cases built by the Central Oregon Trail Alliance (COTA).
 The Forest Service does clear some trees on some trails but thanks to the legacy of elected right wing politicians and a wrecked economy they have less and less funds every year, and rely heavily on COTA.
 In an ideal world maybe our federal government would wise up and turn our public lands over to Walt Disney, Ted Turner and Weyerhaeuser.

-Also do not worry that you will show up only to find that you or your equipment are not good enough.
-Do not let yourself be intimidated by the large numbers of riders in sponsored looking jerseys, as only a small percentage of them actually are. (it is not uncommon to see riders with sponsored jerseys also training with impressive abdominal weight belts) The two wheeled billboard look, even in the forest, is such an unassailable part of bike culture it will probably not be changing anytime soon.That said Bend has a very active endurance race scene with lots of serious riders and events happening almost every weekend in the summer.
+Speaking of gear more specifically bike clothes don't let yourself be intimidated by the large numbers of riders in sponsored looking jerseys.Only a small percentage of them actually are. (it is not uncommon to see riders with sponsored jerseys also training with impressive abdominal weight belts) The two wheeled billboard look, even in the forest, is such an unassailable part of bike culture it will probably not be changing anytime soon.That said Bend has a very active endurance race scene with lots of serious riders and events happening almost every weekend in the summer.